jrodriguer/NewsApp/README.md

 5. **Build and Run:**
    Select your target device or simulator and press Cmd + R to build and run the project.

+### Usage

+## Home Screen
+- Displays top headlines.
+- Tap on a headline to view the full article.

+## Categories
+- Select a category to view news articles from that category.
+- Available categories include Business, Entertainment, General, Health, Science, Sports, Technology.

+## Favorites
+- Tap the "Add to Favorites" button on an article to save it.
+- Access your favorite articles from the Favorites tab.

+## Search
+- Use the search bar to find specific news articles.

+## Testing
+The project includes unit tests and UI tests to ensure the app works as expected.

+## Running Tests
+1. Unit Tests:
+    To run unit tests, select the NewsApp scheme and press Cmd + U.

+2. UI Tests:
+    To run UI tests, select the NewsAppUITests scheme and press Cmd + U.

+## Test Coverage
+The test coverage focuses on ensuring the functionality of the ViewModels and the interaction between the views and ViewModels.
+Additional UI tests are provided to simulate user interactions and validate the UI components.

+## Acknowledgements
+- NewsAPI for providing the news data.
+- SwiftUI for the UI framework.
+- The open-source community for their invaluable contributions and resources.